 Provides an in-depth study of social and cultural significance of material culture as it applies to gender, within a historical context.
 Focuses on the material world of American society from the colonial era to the present.
-Any three 200-level Social Science Inquiry courses meets the Social Science Sequence requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
+Meets the social science requirement for the AAOT degree and the University Studies Sophomore Inquiry requirement at PSU.
 Recommended: Placement in RD-115 & placement in WR-121.